jendrikseipp/scorpion/README.md

-The `preprocess-h2` call prunes irrelevant operators in a preprocessing step, and the `scorpion` alias uses partial order reduction and maximizes over multiple diverse SCP heuristics computed for hillclimbing PDBs, systematic PDBs and Cartesian abstractions (see [aliases.py](driver/aliases.py) for the expanded configuration string).
+The `preprocess-h2` call prunes irrelevant operators in a preprocessing step, and the `scorpion` alias uses partial order reduction and maximizes over multiple diverse SCP heuristics computed *online* during the search.
+The underlying abstractions are the same as the ones Scorpion used in the IPC 2018: hill-climbing PDBs, systematic PDBs and Cartesian abstractions.
+(See [aliases.py](driver/aliases.py) for the expanded configuration string.)
 (In [Downward Lab](https://lab.readthedocs.io/) you can use `driver_options=["--transform-task", "preprocess-h2"]` in the call to `add_algorithm` to prune irrelevant operators.)